5 Wine Flaws That Can Actually Be Very Good

 What Oxidation Tastes Like in Wine

-Oxidative wines are all about umami–the oxidation process actually causes an increase in glutamate, an acid related to MSG.
+Oxidative wines are all about umami–the oxidation process causes an increase in glutamate, an acid related to MSG.
 Earthy, nutty, yeasty, and savory aromas mark these savory and intriguing wines.
 A dried fruit character is also usually present.

 Using Oxidation as a Benefit